MrKiyani/MrKiyani/README.md

 - 🔭 I’m currently working on **Automating Deployment Pipelines** to enhance efficiency.

-- 🌱 I’m currently learning **Infrastructure as Code, Kubernetes, and Docker Orchestration** to streamline operations.
+- 🌱 I’m currently managing **Infrastructure as Code, Kubernetes, and Docker Orchestration** to streamline operations.

 - 👯 I’m looking to collaborate on **Optimizing CI/CD Processes** for faster delivery.